balaam/slate/source/includes/_sprite.md

 ## SetPosition

 Set the position for a sprite.
-This is where it will be drawn when rendered.
+This is where it's drawn when rendered.
 By default the position is X: 0, Y: 0; dead center of the screen.

 ```lua
 -- Draw an image in top left corner of the screen